 - Light and water show at Festival City

-The Imagine light and water show is another show you must experience after the dancing fountains at The Dubai Mall.
+The Imagine light and water show is another show you must experience after the dancing fountains at The Dubai Mall and is one of the best things to do in Dubai for free.
 What will be better is if you can snag a table at one of the restaurants in Dubai Festival City that have this view when the fountains start playing from 7 pm every day.
 There are lots of mid-range options available but can be easily booked during winter

 - Explore Dubai on the metro